ieAugusta27/ieAugusta27/README.md

 - 👋 Hi, I’m @ieAugusta27
 - 👀 I’m interested in learning computer language.
-- 🌱 I’m currently new here in GitHub and hoping to learn different computer language.
+- 🌱 I’m currently new here in GitHub and hoping to learn different computer languages.
-- 💞️ I’m looking to collaborate on with studying first Phyton
+- 💞️ I’m looking to collaborate on with studying first Phyton and let's respect each other's privacy while collaborating.
 - 📫 How to reach me?
 Maybe on Discord?

 <!---